KazeZeus/Number-Detector/Readme.md

 This Model is Trained on MNIST data set which contains black and white images of Numbers.
 This model is used to first create an big image consisting of many numbers then decode it using convolutional filters.

+ ## Results

+A fully trained Neural net for classifying Numbers out of Images